pilotmoon/PopClip-Extensions/README.md

 ### Script Returning Result

-Scripts can return results if they specify one of these keys in the actions `After` field:
+Scripts can return results if they specify one of these keys in the Action's `After` field:

 |Key|Behaviour|
 |---|---------|